wilsonify/wilsonify.github.io/content/recipes/SAVORY TEMPEH AND CARROT SANDWICHES174.md

 Pile lettuce, tomato, avocado, and red onions onto your favorite toasted bread with a little

 mustard.
-Add a layer of carrot planks and then the tempeh, close that motherfucker up, and go
+Add a layer of carrot planks and then the tempeh, close that mother er up, and go

 to town.
 If you need more help with how to assemble a sandwich, check around on the